Skip to content

 How to Protect Grantee (or Donor) Anonymity?

 • Any detail you can share in the “Grant Description” and “Brief Grantee Description” columns of the reporting template will be a great support to the analysts coding this data.
 This information will enable increased specificity of issues, strategies, populations, and more.
-These descriptions will only be used for grants coding analysis and will never be shared publicly.
+These descriptions will only be used for aggregated (combined total) analysis and will never be shared publicly.

-• Similarly, any detail you can share regarding Grantee location will greatly enable more detailed analysis and reporting on funding trends, gaps, and opportunities for increased support.
-This data will also not be reported at the individual grantee level, only in aggregate reporting at the regional and global levels.
+• Similarly, any detail you can share regarding Grantee Location will greatly enable more detailed analysis and reporting on funding trends, gaps, and opportunities for increased support.
+This data will also not be reported at the individual grantee level, only in aggregate reporting at the country, regional, and global levels.

 How Do We Handle Regranting/Funding Through Intermediaries?